Line Drawing Guided Progressive Inpainting of Mural Damage: Related Work

-With the success of partial convolution~\cite{pconv}, which can ablate the mask layer by layer to make full use of known information and transmit background information into the holes, some methods have been built on partial convolution for image inpainting.
-In~\cite{2019Progressive}, a P-UNet was introduced as the backbone, which replaces each convolution layer in U-Net with a partial convolution layer, in order to capture the local information of irregular boundaries.
-In~\cite{WANG2020107448}, partial convolution is adopted to avoid the interference of mask areas on generated results.
-In~\cite{2019FreeForm}, the gated convolution was introduced to improve the mask mechanism of partial convolution from rule-based mask to learning-based mask, and reduce the limitation of rectangular mask in their former work~\cite{2018Generative}.
+\textbf{Partial convolution}.
+Partial convolution~\cite{pconv} progressively erodes mask layers to efficiently utilize known information and integrate background details into the gaps.
+Several methods leverage partial convolution for image inpainting~\cite{yu2023magconv,phutke2023blind}.
+For instance, in~\cite{2019Progressive}, Li et al. proposed a P-UNet model as the foundational architecture.
+This innovative approach involves substituting each convolution layer in the U-Net~\cite{ronneberger2015u} with a partial convolution layer, enabling better capture of local information along irregular boundaries.
+Another instance can be found in~\cite{WANG2020107448}, where partial convolution is employed to counteract the influence of masked areas on the generated outcomes.
+Moreover, in~\cite{2019FreeForm}, gated convolution techniques were introduced to enhance the mask mechanism of partial convolution.
+This shift transforms the rule-based mask approach into a learning-based mechanism, consequently reducing the constraints imposed by the rectangular masks utilized in their earlier work~\cite{2018Generative}.
+Zhu et al.\cite{zhu2021image} proposed Mask-Aware Dynamic Filtering (MADF) module to effectively learn multi-scale features for missing regions.
+Wang et al.\cite{wang2021dynamic} introduced the Dynamic Selection Network to distinguish between damaged and valid regions, achieving excellent outcomes.
+Shang et al.\cite{shang2023deformable} built a novel inpainting method on deformable convolutions, which can avoid the deformably sampled elements falling into the corrupted regions.

-The attention mechanism is well studied in image inpainting.
-In~\cite{8953485}, a U-NET architecture was exploited that used a cross-layer attention and pyramid filling mechanism.
-The encoder learned region affinity by attention from a high-level semantic feature map, and transferred the learned attention to its adjacent high-resolution feature map.
-In~\cite{WANG2020107448}, a multistage attention module was introduced to ensure better results in multi-scale.
-In~\cite{QIN2022108547}, a spatial similarity-based attention mechanism was proposed to guarantee the local intra-level continuity.
-In~\cite{MA2022108465}, a novel dual attention fusion module was proposed to explore feature interdependencies in spatial and channel dimensions and blend features in missing regions and known regions.
-It found that the smooth contents with rich texture information can be naturally synthesized.
+\textbf{Visual Attention}.
+In \cite{8953485}, Zeng et al. integrated cross-layer attention and pyramid filling mechanisms using a U-Net architecture.
+This strategy involved training the encoder to grasp region affinity through attention within a high-level semantic feature map, and then transferring this learned attention to its adjacent high-resolution feature map.
+Another approach, as presented in \cite{WANG2020107448}, introduced a multistage attention module, aimed at achieving superior performance across various scales.
+Addressing the same context, Qin\cite{QIN2022108547} introduced a spatial similarity-based attention mechanism, designed to ensure local intra-level continuity.
+Similarly, the work in~\cite{MA2022108465} proposed a novel dual attention fusion module.
+This module was devised to explore feature interdependencies across spatial and channel dimensions, effectively blending features within both missing and known regions.
+The experiments showed that, this approach enables the synthesis of smooth content with rich textural details.